sane/sane/README.md

 # SANE Stack

-**NOTE: This project, while exciting, is still a very early prototype.
-I may be unstable and still has a lot of features to come, but the basics should be mostly functional.
-Every tester here is welcome.**
+**NOTE: This project, while exciting, is still an early prototype.
+While being mostly stable it is still being iterated with feature changes and improvements fairly regularly.**

 Sane - A Javascript fullstack and cli that uses two of the best frameworks, [Sails](http://sailsjs.org/) and [Ember](http://emberjs.com/), so you can rapidly create production-ready web applications.
 It takes away all the hassle setting up the full backend and frontend environment, embracing convention-over-configuration all the way, so you can focus just on shipping your app.
 Additionally this cli also supports Docker, using [fig](http://www.fig.sh/), to automatically install dependencies such as your database and will make deployment easier.